laylashihab/Euclidean-Poincare-Playground/README.md

  - Moving Shapes in Poincare mode will allow for points to move outside of the circle; only checks that the point the user clicks on is inside the circle (Fixed 8/13/25)
  - Objects on or close to the boundary in Poincare mode will not be properly mapped during a conversion back to Euclidean mode.
 (Fixed 8/13/25)
  - When connecting a figure back to itself, the most recently drawn line should shift to a "snapped" position, however other lines do sometimes move instead.
 (Fixed 8/13/25)
+- points don't snap into place when added to shape (Fixed 8/14/25)
+- changing tool should deselect shapes (Fixed 8/14/25)
+- canvas navigation in Poincare mode depends on old version of moveShapePoincare method (Fixed 8/14/25)
+- shapes with circle objects cannot use showMetrics method (Fixed 8/14/25)
+- duplicate angle plots when moving objects  (Fixed 8/14/25)
+- cannot move point in poincare mode (Fixed 8/15/25)
+- shape/line objects snap to circle object centers when creating the circle and the currentpoint (to create the radius) hits the lines endpoint (Fixed 8/15/25)
+- drawing circles in poincare, endpoint should match currentpoint (Fixed 8/15/25)
+- duplicate objects showing up in figure library after saves (Fixed 8/15/25)

+- Scaling issues:
+    - points cannot be scaled (Fixed 8/15/25)
+    - scaling a shape too small leads to inconsistent behavior (Fixed 8/15/25)
+    - scaling multi-shape objects in Poincare mode is a jumble (Fixed 8/15/25)
+    - duplicate angle plots when scaling (Fixed 8/15/25)
+    - after scaling in poincare mode, angles and metrics will be shown when they are not supposed to (Fixed 8/15/25)
+    - points that are close together because they were drawn in poincare mode will not scale (Fixed 8/15/25)